simonehagey/orbdot/docs/source/example_rv_trends.rst

 ----------
 To run the model fitting routines, the :meth:`~orbdot.radial_velocity.RadialVelocity.run_rv_fit` method is called with the free parameters given in a list of strings.
 In this example we are not considering a secular evolution of the orbit of HAT-P-4 b, so we may ignore the ``model`` argument, for which the default is already ``"constant"``.

-The following code snippet fits the radial velocity data to both circular and eccentric orbit models, without including any long-term trends (Models 1 and 2).
-Notice how the ``file_suffix`` argument is used to differentiate the fits, which is needed as they both apply the stable-orbit model (i.e. ``model="constant"``):
+The following code snippet fits the radial velocity data to both circular and eccentric orbit models, without including any long-term trends (Models 1 and 2):

 .. code-block:: python